microsoft/vscode-azurelogicapps/README.md

 You must have Visual Studio Code 1.31.0 (January 2019) or later to install the extension.

 All you need is an Azure Subscription to get started.
-If you don't have one, [click here](https://azure.microsoft.com/en-us/free/) for a free subscription with $200 in Azure credits!
+If you don't have one, [click here](https://azure.microsoft.com/en-us/free/) for a free subscription.

 ## Features